-- 1. MAY include the CA/Browser Forum reserved identifiers or an identifier defined by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements, and - 2.
+- 1. MUST include the CA/Browser Forum reserved identifier specified in Section 9.3.1 to indicate the Subordinate CA's compliance with these Requirements, and - 2.
 MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.